 The Sign Standards for the Thunderbird Phase shall comply with Section 705 (Signs) of the City of Phoenix Zoning Ordinance.
+Additionally, any signs along the west property line shall be non-lighted signs.
 A future Comprehensive Sign Plan may be submitted for under separate application.